 Types of Business Registration Available in Nigeria

 The CAC offers three primary registration pathways for small businesses.
 The right choice depends on the business’s structure, ambitions, and risk profile.
-The table below summarises the key differences before which are explained in detail.
+The table below summarizes the key differences before which are explained in detail.

 Business Name Registration (Sole Proprietorship)

 Under a business name registration, the owner and the business are the same legal entity.
-This means there is no separation between personal and business liability; if the business incurs a debt, the owner is personally responsible for settling it.
+This means there is no separation between personal and business liability.
+If the business incurs a debt, the owner is personally responsible for settling it.
 This is the primary limitation of business name registration and the primary reason growing businesses eventually convert to an LLC.

 Business name registration must be renewed annually with the CAC.
 Failure to file annual returns results in penalties and, eventually, deregistration.